k3integrations/angular-html2js/README.md

 Angular-html2js is based off the Karma [preprocessor](https://github.com/karma-runner/karma-ng-html2js-preprocessor) that many Angular folks use.
-This gem makes your templates available through the Rails asset pipeline, Sprockets, or Tilt, while still acting like Karam's ng-html2js.
+This gem makes your templates available through the Rails asset pipeline, Sprockets, or Tilt, while still acting like Karma's ng-html2js.
 So it should feel familiar to those already using ng-html2js and should be less confusing for those following instructions in online tutorials.